stevedonovan/gentle-intro/6-error-handling.md

 Our first `src/main.rs` file looks like this.
 All the main program does is call `run`, print out any errors, and end the program with a non-zero exit code.
-The macro `error_chain` generates all the definitions needed, within an `error` module - in a larger problem you would put this in its own file.
+The macro `error_chain` generates all the definitions needed, within an `error` module - in a larger program you would put this in its own file.
 We need to bring everything in `error` back into global scope because our code will need to see the generated traits.
 By default, there will be an `Error` struct and a `Result` defined with that
 error: